AliceMemeArtist/SourceCode/README.md

 Collaboration: Partnering with other meme creators or influencers to co-create viral content.
 Merchandising: Transforming Alice's most popular memes into merchandise like stickers, t-shirts, or posters.
 Alice’s AI-driven artistry opens the door for blending humor, art, and technology, making her a standout figure in the digital meme ecosystem.
 Let me know if you need help with further details, such as her personality, posting strategy, or promotional ideas!

+How it Works:
+index.js orchestrates the workflow:

+Connects to the database.
+Calls the AI image generation function.
+Posts the generated image to Twitter. api.js handles the "AI image generation"

+connection.js connects to a MongoDB database (optional, depending on if you want to log posts).

+x.js handles Twitter API interactions